Svyataya Anna: Survey ship

 She was commissioned in April 1868 under Commander George Strong Nares, and employed in survey work in the Mediterranean.

 In 1869 during the opening ceremony and first passage of ships through the Suez Canal, although the French Imperial yacht L'Aigle was officially the first vessel to pass through the canal, Newport, commanded by Nares, actually passed through it first.
 On the night before the canal was due to open, Nares navigated his vessel, in total darkness and without lights, through the mass of waiting ships until it was in front of L'Aigle.
-When dawn broke the French were horrified to find that the Royal Navy was now first in line and that it would be impossible to pass them.
-Captain Nares received both an official reprimand and an unofficial vote of thanks from the Admiralty for his actions in promoting British interests and for demonstrating such superb seamanship.
+When dawn broke, the French were horrified to find that the Royal Navy was now first in line and that it would be impossible to pass them.
+Captain Nares received both an official reprimand and an unofficial vote of thanks from the Admiralty for his actions in promoting British interests and for demonstrating superb seamanship.